Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: A Fixed-parameter algorithm for the Rectilinear TSP

 The right border of $L_{ij}$ is denoted $R_{ij}$ and defined as the subset of the $h$ rightmost vertices of $L_{ij}$ for each horizontal line.
 Fig.~\ref{hanan} represents the vertices of $R_{4,5}$ by squares inside the dark gray area as opposed to the light gray area representing $L_{4,5}$.

-The rationale for the dynamic programming approach is the following: an optimal subtour consistent with $R_{4,5}$ consists of the optimal partial tour for the vertices to the left of $R_{4,5}$ combined to the optimal partial tour for the vertices to the right of $R_{4,5}$.
+The rationale for the dynamic programming approach is the following: an optimal subtour consistent with $R_{4,5}$ consists of an optimal partial tour for the vertices to the left of $R_{4,5}$ combined to an optimal partial tour for the vertices to the right of $R_{4,5}$.
 The two restricted problems are made independent if enough information, namely the degree parity and connected components, is known about the vertices of $R_{4,5}$.

 The algorithm will thus start with the initial state defined as the first partial subtour $L_{1,1}$.
 It extends the partial subtour $L_{ij}$ by adding vertical/horizontal edges between vertices iteratively.
 At the end, it has built the $L_{hv}$ partial tour subgraphs, which are all the possible tour subgraphs, so that a shortest can be identified as an optimal solution.
 We now describe the possible states and transitions between them.